|Let's Learn Arabic|

 Why should you learn Arabic?

 Arabic is the language of a large part of our planet.
 Whether you are interested in learning Arabic for educational or cultural reasons or simply because you want to impress a friend or have a tattoo of your name in Arabic, it is easier than you may think.
-It is the official language in 22 countries, spoken by more than 250 million people.
-It is also the second language in many Islamic countries because It is considered the spiritual language of Islam -one of the world's major religions- (we're talking here about more than 1 billion people).
+It is the official language in 22 countries, spoken as a first language by more than 300 million people.
+It is also the second language in many Islamic countries because it is considered the spiritual language of Islam -one of the world's major religions- (we're talking here about more than 1 billion people).
 It is one of the permanent languages in the United Nations.

 Another reason is that Arabic is one of the oldest living languages in the world, and it is the origin of many languages.
 It has heavily influenced languages such as Spanish, Portuguese, Persian, Hindustani, Turkish, Malay, Urdu, Indonesian, Kurdish, Pashto, Swahili, Berber, Bengali and many others.
 Arguably it is said that Arabic is one key origin of modern day languages.
 An indication of this is the fact that most Arabic native speakers are easily able to pronounce almost any sound in any language in the world, on the other hand many non-Arabic natives have a hard time pronouncing some Arabic letters and sounds which are not available in their native languages (for example the letter Dhad in Arabic is not used in any other language in the world, and the Arabic language is sometimes called the language of the Dhad).